 Whatever once remained of the “tolerant” and “generous” Republican and, indeed, American ethos has clearly withered and died, becoming a “wretched, servile, fatalistic, and intolerant” exposed nerve of spite and cruelty, fueling constant antagonism of their countrymen on both the left and the right.
 The terrible irony is that I fundamentally agree with Dinesh D’Souza of a few years ago, when he wrote about the hopeful, the tolerant, and the optimistic American ideal.
 I believed that we were the “freest and most decent society” in the world.

 I say believed, because I do not believe it is true anymore.
-Freedom, restrained as it is by the well meaning but misguided puritanicalism of the right and over a century of liberty killing progressivism of the left, remains as elusive and grossly misunderstood in America as it has ever been, and decency, the glue that holds any society together where people who may disagree at least pretend they are willing to share a country with those whom they disagree with, is lying bleeding on the floor, thanks in no small part to Dinesh D’Souza himself and the Trumpism that he espouses.
+Freedom, restrained as it is by the well meaning but misguided puritanicalism of the right and over a century of liberty killing progressivism of the left, remains as elusive and grossly misunderstood in America as it has ever been, and decency, the glue that holds any society together where people who may disagree at least pretend they are willing to share a country with those whom they disagree, is lying bleeding on the floor, thanks in no small part to Dinesh D’Souza himself and the Trumpism that he now espouses.

 The long fight for freedom is the most important battle conservatives face, but that battle is pointless without a society to free.
 It is the duty of all conservatives and, indeed, all Americans to rescue decency from the clutches of Trumpism.
 Save decency, and we save our Republic.